Durable Medical Equipment, Prosthetics and Orthotics Suppliers Bond (DMEPOS)

 Exempted professionals and other suppliers are specified in the Medicare Improvement for Patients and Providers Act of 2008.

 A pharmacy may be exempt from accreditation by meeting all of the following criteria: total billings by the pharmacy for DMEPOS are less than 5 percent of total pharmacy sales; the pharmacy has been enrolled as a supplier of durable medical equipment, prosthetics, orthotics and suppliers, and has been issued a provider number for at least 5 years; no final adverse action has been imposed against the pharmacy in the past 5 years; the pharmacy submits an attestation that the pharmacy meets the first three criteria; the pharmacy agrees to submit materials as requested during the course of an annual audit conducted on a random sample of pharmacies.

 For more information on the DMEPOS enrollment and accreditation process, see our guide to how to become a DME supplier.
 We discuss the accreditation process in depth and note some types of fee and rule that every supplier of DME items should be aware of.

 What Are the DMEPOS Supplier Standards?

-In order to obtain and retain billing privileges, all Medicare DMEPOS suppliers must comply with Supplier Standards set forth in 42 Code of Federal Regulations (CFR), part 424, section 57.
+In order to obtain and retain billing privileges, all DMEPOS providers with CMS accreditation must comply with the Supplier Standards rule set forth in 42 Code of Federal Regulations (CFR), part 424, section 57.
 For a complete version of the DMEPOS Supplier Standards, please visit the electronic Code of Federal Regulations (e-CFR).

 Who Are the Eligible Professionals for DMEPOS Accreditation?

-Eligible professionals are defined in section 1848(k)(3)(B)) and include the following practitioners:
+Eligible professionals are defined in section 1848(k)(3)(B)) of the Public Health Service Act and include the following practitioners: